dustinpfister/game-framework-clucker/README.md

 # game-framework-clucker

-This is a basic game framework based off of what I have made for my [blog post on the topic of a basic game framework](https://dustinpfister.github.io/2021/09/03/js-javascript-example-game-framework/).
+This is a game framework based off of what I have made for my [blog post on the topic of a basic game framework](https://dustinpfister.github.io/2021/09/03/js-javascript-example-game-framework/).
 The example started to get at least a little complex to the point that writing a single blog post on the source code would result in a blog post that is way to long.
-So I thought it would be a good idea to copy the source code for the framework, and then demos thus far into a stand alone repository and continue working on it there.
+So I thought it would be a good idea to copy the source code for the framework, and the demos thus far, into a stand alone repository and continue working on it there.

 ## 1 - Setup, run the server, and building a version of clucker